Lucanus cervus: Description

+The European stag beetle is the largest beetle in Europe.
+Their colour is usually black with reddish elytra (and red mandibles in males).
 Sexually dimorphic, the males have enlarged mandibles and are larger than the females.
 Although the male's mandibles seem threatening, they are too weak to be harmful.
 Nevertheless, females can inflict a painful bite.
 The resemblance of the male's mandibles to the antlers of a stag, and their use in combat between males, much like with deer, gives the species its scientific and common names.

 Adult size varies between different areas of its distribution, for example beetles from Spain, Germany, and the Netherlands are larger than those from Belgium or the UK.
+Males grow up to 7.5 cm in length, and females grow between 3 and 5 cm.

+In Britain, female Lucanus cervus are often confused with both sexes of the lesser stag beetle (Dorcus parallelipipedus).
+They can be distinguished as lesser stag beetles are smaller, with a completely black exoskeleton, and a larger, squarer head.
+Another difference is that Lucanus cervus larvae feed on wood below ground, and Dorcus parallelipipedus larvae eat wood above ground.

 Distribution and habitat

 Lucanus cervus is widespread across Europe, though it is absent from Ireland.
 In Germany it is widespread, mainly in the south.
 In Hungary this species is widespread in the hilly and mountainous areas.
 In Romania it is widespread, especially in the hilly areas with sun exposed slopes.
 It also occurs in the European part of Turkey.
 In Italy it is mainly distributed in northern and central regions.
 In Spain and Portugal it is present only in the northern half of each country.
 In Britain it is largely confined to the south-east of England, where it is widespread.
-This species is now extinct in Denmark and Latvia.
+This species is now extinct in Latvia; it also disappeared from Denmark around 1970, but was reintroduced in 2013.
 It is also found in Caucasus, Asia Minor, Syria and west Kazakhstan.
-Its range is currently only increasing in Croatia and Slovakia.
+Its range is currently [when?] increasing only in Croatia and Slovakia.